How to get started with Clubhouse

 We were lucky to get some great contributions in our room, (partially as a result of promotion, inviting others, and giving those that joined an opportunity to speak), but there were still many that joined and stayed silent.
 This will always be the case, some people might be nervous asking questions in a live public forum, and some just prefer to listen, so it’s worth collecting questions and input from others in advance.
 Taking this approach is also great for social media engagement.

 This point was mentioned by an attendee.
 The best rooms are the ones that are focussed on specific topics.
 Too general and the discussion is too broad and not actionable enough.
 The best discussions happen in detail.

 Clubhouse’s terms forbids the recording of conversations and the app operates under ‘Chatham house rules’ (you can reference what was said, but not who said it) with no recording or on-demand element, there is a very limited life-span for content.
 Which for me personally is the most limiting factor.

-Audio-first social is a very encouraging content format, it’s more personal and a good contributor to community building.
+Audio-first social media is a very encouraging content format, it’s more personal and a good contributor to community building along with collaboration across teams and people.
 The audio-first format also opens up freedom of consumption, with many listening to Clubhouse whilst they are on a walk or doing household chores.
 The challenge will be to overcome the exclusive nature of lack of on-demand availability, which makes content producers and consumers a slave to the app.

 With the pace of development of other audio-first social networks, like Twitter Audio Spaces, Discord and Fireside, it’s clear that this format is here to stay and should start being considered as part of your broader content strategy.